galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > Do you want to learn more about the principles behind mapping?
 Follow our [training]({{site.url}}/topics/sequence-analysis/)
 {: .comment}

-Because in the case of a eukaryotic transcriptome, most reads originate from processed mRNAs lacking exons, they cannot be simply mapped back to the genome as we normally do for DNA data.
+Because in the case of a eukaryotic transcriptome, most reads originate from processed mRNAs lacking introns, they cannot be simply mapped back to the genome as we normally do for DNA data.
 Instead the reads must be separated into two categories:

 - Reads that map entirely within exons
 - Reads that cannot be mapped within an exon across their entire length because they span two or more exons